micro-manager/micro-manager.github.io/_pages/Setup_UTSW_SD.md

         preset, waiting for the associated hardware to move, changing the value, and then saving the preset.
 -   New DeviceAdapter for FRAPPA galvo
--   Example media/MMstartup.bsh script with useful commands, (commented out, of course).
+-   Example MMstartup.bsh script with useful commands, (commented out, of course).
 -   Automated bug reporting and product registration does not work since the IT department at UT Southwestern blocks whatever port is